AD-SDL/ot2_workcell/README.md

 This will read the `workflow.json` file in the OT2_modules directory and print it to the screen

 ## Workflow file format
+The first section is the `blocks` section.
 You specify a list of blocks each block has the following information,
 1. `block-name`, the unique name of the block, the scheduler showed throw an error if there are duplicate names
 2. `protocols`, a string with all the different protocols that need to be run separated by spaces
 3. `dependencies`, a string with all the dependencies off that block that are separated by spaces
-This is in the section `blocks`

 After the `blocks` section you have the `meta-data` (dictionary) section which contains
 1. `author`, the creator of the workflow file